 Are all sink traps the same size?

 No, all sink traps are not the same size.
 Due to the variations in basin designs and the layout of the plumbing, there are variations on the simple trap too.
-There are bottle traps, s-bends, u-bends, j-bends, all sorts of bends but they all ultimately do the same thing.
+There are bottle traps, s-bends, u-bends, j-bends, and all sorts of bends but they all ultimately do the same thing.

 Which basin trap do I need?

-If you need to replace your trap, it is a good idea to get a like for like.
+If you need to replace your trap, it is a good idea to get a like-for-like.
 If, however, you are looking to change your trap for some reason such as a new cupboard layout; sink traps need to be a minimum of 75mm deep and bath traps need to be at least 50mm.